El Paso Classical Academy (PK4-12)

 Does your school offer a lunch program?
 Do you serve breakfast? | Yes, we offer breakfast and a lunch program |

 What are the class times for students?
-Are these times different for Prek? | 8:00am-3:30pm
+Are these times different for Pre-K? | 8:00am-3:30pm |

 Do you offer an after-school program?
-Who is the contact person for the after-school program? | Yes Jeanette Zubia |
+Who is the contact person for the after-school program? | N/A |

 Where can uniforms be purchased? | Apple Uniforms 1515 Lee Trevino Drive Suite H El Paso, TX 79936 915-590-0585 |

-What extracurricular activities are offered at your campus? | Volleyball, Flag Football, Cheerleading, Baskeball, Soccer, Track, Cross Country, Art Club, Chess Club, Yearbook Club, Garden Club |
+What extracurricular activities are offered at your campus? | Volleyball, Flag Football, Cheerleading, Basketball, Soccer, Track, Cross Country, Art Club, Chess Club, Yearbook Club, Garden Club |

 Do you offer AP courses?
-If so, what grades and courses? | U.S. History and English LIterature |
+If so, what grades and courses? | U.S. History and English Literature |

 Do you offer Dual Credit courses?
 If so, what grades and courses?
 What college are these associated with? | Education 1300, History 1301, History 1302, English 1301, English 1302, Government, Economics, Psychology, Music Appreciation, Art Appreciation, Speech 1321 |

-Where can parents purchase school supplies? | School supplies can be purchased at any local store |
+Where can parents purchase school supplies? | Any retailer |

 How can parents take a tour of your campus? | Contact school office |